trapexit/mergerfs/mkdocs/docs/project_comparisons.md

 [ZFS AnyRAID](https://github.com/openzfs/zfs/discussions/16773)
 ([announcement](https://hexos.com/blog/introducing-zfs-anyraid-sponsored-by-eshtek))
-is a feature being developed for ZFS to provide more flexibility in pools by allowing mixed-capacity disks while maintaining live redundancy.
+is a feature under development for ZFS intended to provide more flexibility in pools by allowing mixed-capacity disks while maintaining live redundancy.

-If released, ZFS AnyRAID would offer somewhat similar flexibility to mergerfs' pooling approach, but with built-in redundancy. mergerfs already provides this flexibility today: add drives of any size at any time with no redundancy overhead.
-If you need redundancy with that flexibility, ZFS AnyRAID could be an option when available; until then, mergerfs remains the simpler choice for mixed-capacity pooling with redundancy and integrity available via SnapRAID and/or NonRAID.
+If released, ZFS AnyRAID would offer some of the flexibility associated with mergerfs-style mixed-capacity expansion, but with built-in redundancy inside ZFS. mergerfs already provides that mixed-size, add-drives-anytime flexibility today, albeit without built-in redundancy.
+If you need redundancy with that flexibility, ZFS AnyRAID could become an option when available; until then, mergerfs remains the simpler currently available choice for mixed-capacity pooling, with redundancy and integrity available via SnapRAID and/or NonRAID.

+* **Better than mergerfs for:** users who want mixed-capacity flexibility and built-in live redundancy in one filesystem stack.
+* **Worse than mergerfs for:** users who need mature availability now and the simplest add-drives-anytime workflow without redundancy overhead.

 ## Bcachefs